flycastusa/RiverFlowGraphExample/README.md

-# Flycast River Flows API Graph Example
+# FlyCast River Flows API Graph Example

+This is an example demonstrating how to display data from the [FlyCast River Flows API](https://api.flycastusa.com) using the Javascript [amCharts](https://www.amcharts.com/) library.

 ## Running the example